microtick/mtzone/doc/createmarket.md

 * Makes it easy for other market participants to find

 ```
-mtcli tx microtick create-market BTCUSD --from mykey1
+mtcli tx microtick create-market BTCUSD --from marketmaker1
 ```

 ## Query Market

-Once created, you can verify the market exists:
+Once created, a market can be used by anyone.
+You can verify the market exists:

 ```
 $ mtcli query microtick market BTCUSD